evan-caswell/smolchat/README.md

 - Enable host-side TCP support with port `12434`
 - Add the API address to CORS Allowed Origins (`http://localhost:8000`)

+Pull the local model that will be used from Docker Hub.
+This project has been primarily tested with SmolLM2-360M.

 ### Local
 Run each service individually:
 ```bash